George Herbert Walker

 George Herbert "Bert" Walker Sr. (June 11, 1875 – June 24, 1953) was an American banker and businessman.
-He was the maternal grandfather of United States President George H. W. Bush and a great-grandfather of President George W. Bush, both of whom were named in his honor.
-He was also the amateur heavyweight-boxing champion of Missouri while studying law at Washington University.
+He was the maternal grandfather of the 41st United States President George H. W. Bush and a great-grandfather of President George W. Bush, both of whom were named in his honor.
+He was also the amateur heavyweight-boxing champion of Missouri while studying law at Washington University School of Law.

-Early life
+Early life and education

 George Herbert Walker was born on June 11, 1875, in St. Louis, Missouri.
-Walker was descended from a Maryland family of slave owners.
-His great-grandfather Thomas Walker was a British slave trader.
+Walker was descended from a Maryland family.
 He was the youngest son of David Davis Walker, a dry goods merchant from Bloomington, Illinois, and Martha Adela (Beaky).
 Ely, Walker & Company, which grew into a leading regional wholesaler, was later acquired by Burlington Industries.

 Walker, who was Roman Catholic, was educated at Stonyhurst College, a Jesuit boarding school in England.
 He graduated from Washington University in St. Louis in 1897.

+Career

 Business career

 Walker started a banking and investment firm named G.H.
 Walker & Co. in 1900.
 His family had developed many international banking contacts, and he helped organize the 1904 St. Louis World's Fair.
 Walker was known as the power behind the local Democratic Party.

 In 1920, Walker became the President of the W.A.
 Harriman & Co. investment firm, and quickly arranged the credits that W. Averell Harriman needed to take control of the Hamburg-Amerika Line.
 Walker also organized the American Ship and Commerce Corp. to be subsidiary of the W.A.
 Harriman & Co., with contractual power over the affairs of the Hamburg-Amerika.
 W.A.
 Harriman & Co. (renamed Harriman Brothers & Company in 1927) well-positioned for this enterprise and rich in assets from their German and Russian business, merged with the British-American investment house Brown Bros. & Co. on January 1, 1931.
 Walker retired to his own G.H.
 Walker & Co.
 This left the Harriman brothers, his son-in-law Prescott Bush and Thatcher M. Brown as senior partners of the new firm of Brown Brothers Harriman & Co.
 The firm's London branch continued operating under its historic name Brown, Shipley & Co.